wilriker/execonmcode/README.md

         Code that will initiate execution of the command.
 This can be specified multiple times.
   -noFlush
-        Do not flush the code channel before executing the associated command -socketPath string
+        Do not flush the code channel before executing the associated command -returnOutput
+        Return the output of the command back to DCS.
+Use with care.
+Cannot be combined with -execAsync.
+  -socketPath string
         Path to socket (default "/var/run/dsf/dcs.sock") -trace